Azure-Samples/search-qna-maker-accelerator/search-ui/README.md

 1. Rename the `api/local.settings.json.rename` file to `api/local.settings.json`.

-The `local.settings.json` file holds all of the keys that the application needs.
+The `local.settings.json` file holds all of the keys that the application needs and should include the following json:

-For this sample, there is a search index using the [goodbooks-10k dataset](https://github.com/zygmuntz/goodbooks-10k) that that is publicly available using the connection information below.
-The index consists of 10,000 popular books that we'll search over in our application.

 ```json
 {